Preface:

 - The maximum efficiency occurs at rather low load current; typically within the continuous operation range of the motor-generator.

-Figure 4: The dependency of generator efficiency on generated current at different given speeds.
+The dependency of generator efficiency on generated current at different given speeds.
 Observe, how the maximum efficiency increases and covers a wider current range as the generator speed is higher.
-This chart was taken for an RE 30 with nominal current of 3.5A.
+This chart was taken for an RE30 with nominal current of 3.5A.

 Optimum generator operation [1]